Best holiday rental deals in Bude

 Price and Availability Index in Bude

 We analysed holiday cottages, homes and apartments to display a price graph showing the average price per night in Bude.
 The most expensive prices are in August (03/08 - 10/08).
 Prices reach an average of £200 per night.
 However, in January (26/01 - 02/02), prices decrease to an average of £85 per night.

 Check how busy Bude is with our availability graph.
 More people travel to Bude during a week in May (25/05 - 01/06).
 So far, 57% of the Bude holiday lettings are occupied this week.
 More properties are available during one week of December (15/12 - 22/12), when the booking rate is only 32%.

 The Weather in Bude

-Check out our climate diagram to find the perfect month for your holidays.
+Check out the climate diagram for Bude.
 The highest average temperatures are in the month of July.
-February is the coolest month, with average minimal temperature reaching 2°.
-Bring your umbrella in November, the rainiest month of the year!
+Conversely, February is the coolest month in Bude, with temperatures going under 2°.
+The rainiest month is July while the driest month is April.

 Enjoy a Memorable Seaside Getaway with a Bude Holiday Letting

 Discover Bude's surf culture through its beaches, impressive swells and world-class surfing amenities.
 Laid-back and unpretentious, the town is in the north of Cornwall and is a great choice for discerning travellers looking for a relaxing break.
 Your Bude holiday letting is well-equipped and perfect for a beach holiday, in this resort town that has appealed to travellers since Victorian times.

 If travelling by air, the most convenient way to get to Bude is by using nearby Newquay Cornwall Airport, which is the main commercial airport serving the region.
 From here, you can either take a bus or a taxi, getting you to your Bude holiday letting in a quick and comfortable manner.